Why This Matters

 Referential Meaning

-- Distinct from sense; "the morning star" and "the evening star" have different senses but the same referent (Venus)
+- Distinct from sense.
+The classic example: "the morning star" and "the evening star" have different senses but the same referent (both refer to Venus).
+This distinction between sense and reference goes back to the philosopher Frege.

-- Fundamental for understanding deixis and how expressions like "this" or "here" anchor language to context
+- Fundamental for understanding deixis and how expressions like "this," "here," or "now" anchor language to a particular context of utterance.

 Beyond the Dictionary: Associative Meanings